Smile Makeovers in San Antonio

 Smile Makeover Options

 There are many cosmetic options for you to choose from depending on what you would like to have done.
-Rolling Oaks Dental can help address any of the following issues and more:
+Rolling Oaks Dental in San Antonio can help address any of the following issues and more:

 Stained or discolored teeth — The enamel that covers the teeth can get stained.
 The underlying tooth structure (the dentin) also can get yellow over time.
 Professional, in-office teeth whitening is an option to remove stains and whiten your teeth.
 Bleaching can also be done at home using molds made by the dentist to fit your mouth.